thnikk/blog/_posts/2018-12-15-General-Update.md

 ### New revisions to touch models

-While I was designing the MegaTouch, I realized that the sliding mechnanism of my keypads wasn't necessarily the only option.
+While I was designing the MegaTouch, I realized that the sliding mechanism of my keypads wasn't necessarily the only option.
 The big limitation I had (and why the touch models originally had so much padding around the edges) was that the screw needed something on the bottom half of the case to screw into, so it needed to be as wide as both the microcontroller and the screw post.
 However, the sliding mechanism would only work with the USB port and side button on the same side, so I had to come up with another solution.

 What I decided on instead was making the top and bottom pivot into each other from one side and get secured with a screw from the opposite side.
 This requires tighter clearances but works just as well, if not better than before.
 The touch models are now able to be as tall as the screw post on the bottom half of the case is.
 I also made the bottom slightly thicker to make the whole thing more rigid.